Rethink Breast Cancer’s MBC Fund

 We are pleased to announce the creation of a new initiative: Rethink Breast Cancer’s MBC Fund.
 The fund in a new initiative to fund support and research in metastatic breast cancer.

 Metastatic breast cancer is when the cancer has spread from the breast and has been found in other parts of the body, like the bones, lungs, liver or brain.
 Metastasis can occur right away or many years after the initial diagnosis.
-There is currently no cure and each year and clinical outcomes for MBC have been stalled for over a decade.
+There is currently no cure and clinical outcomes for MBC have been stalled for over a decade.
 In fact, 5,000 women in Canada die from MBC every year.

 These women have unique needs and concerns that too often aren’t represented, understood or acknowledged.
-Rethink’s MBC Fund will address the gaps and specific needs of women with MBC thought support and research programs.
+Rethink’s MBC Fund will address the gaps and specific needs of women with MBC throught support and research programs.
 The Fund will be generated through contributions from individual and corporate donors and fundraising activities.

 Recommendation for allocation of funds for projects related to supporting women with MBC will be made to the Rethink Breast Cancer Board by Rethink staff and our Metastatic Breast Cancer Advisory Board, which is comprised of young women living with breast cancer and caregivers.
 Projects to date include education programs such as the Live Laugh Learn video series, MBC support resources such as Talking to Kids About Metastatic Breast Cancer and advocacy programs to drive system improvement.